Glossary of Foreskin Restoration Terms

 and light touch.
 This muscle, in combination with the ridged

-band, is what holds the foreskin over the glans.
+band of inner foreskin mucosa, is what holds the foreskin over the glans.

 - Distal